ecarlste/bt-mechlab/README.md

 - [Learn the T3 Stack](https://create.t3.gg/en/faq#what-learning-resources-are-currently-available) — Check out these awesome tutorials

 You can check out the [create-t3-app GitHub repository](https://github.com/t3-oss/create-t3-app) — your feedback and contributions are welcome!

-## How do I deploy this?

-Follow our deployment guide for [Vercel](https://create.t3.gg/en/deployment/vercel).

 ## TODO